 Thame Remembers Flying Officer Ernest George Thomas Harris

-165387 Flying Officer Ernest Thomas George Harris is buried in the CWGC War Cemetery in Hanover, Germany.
-He is remembered on Shiplake War Memorial, Oxfordshire, but has yet to be commemorated in Thame.
+165387 Flying Officer Ernest Thomas George Harris is remembered on Shiplake War Memorial, Oxfordshire, but has yet to be commemorated in Thame.

 The Thame Remembers Cross was delivered to CWGC War Cemetery, Hanover, Germany on 01st July 2018 by Tim Jones (The Princess of Wales's Royal Regiment)